vinc/moros/CONTRIBUTING.md

 - Suggest your idea by [creating a new discussion](https://github.com/vinc/moros/discussions/new?category=ideas)
-- Be aware that MOROS is a personal hobby project with the goal of creating an operating system that can fit in one standard human brain and inspiring other to do the same.
+- Be aware that MOROS is a personal hobby project with the goal of creating an simple operating system that can fit in one standard human brain and inspiring others to do the same.
 - If you want an operating system that does more you might want to collaborate on a bigger project like [Redox](https://www.redox-os.org/) or [Serenity](https://serenityos.org/)

-## Do you have questions about the source code?
+## Do you have questions about the project?

 - Ask any question about how to use MOROS by [creating a new discussion](https://github.com/vinc/moros/discussions/new?category=q-a)